flannerym/Specimen1/README.md

        url="https://herbariumworld.files.wordpress.com/2022/08/fuchs_tormentilla.jpeg">
 {#paragraph3}

 The 16th century was a time of experimentation in how best to communicate information about plants.
-Ghini assisted his colleague Pietro Andrea Mattioli in interpreting an <span data-click-image-zoomto="1">ancient text</span> by sending him notes, specimens and drawings.
-Mattioli used all these along with live plants, but disposed of the specimens after studying them.
+Ghini assisted his colleague Pietro Andrea Mattioli in interpreting an <span data-click-image-zoomto="1">ancient text</span> by sending him notes, specimens and drawings.[^4]  Mattioli used all these along with live plants, but disposed of the specimens after studying them.
 He didn’t consider them worth saving, though he later regretted this.
-The Swiss botanist and physician Felix Platter pasted one or more images on the <span data-click-image-zoomto="2">left-hand page</span> and a specimen of the same plant on the <span data-click-image-zoomto="3">right</span>, so he could easily compare them.
-Others affixed them to the same sheet.
+The Swiss botanist and physician Felix Platter pasted one or more images on the <span data-click-image-zoomto="2">left-hand page</span> and a specimen of the same plant on the <span data-click-image-zoomto="3">right</span>, so he could easily compare them.[^5]  Others affixed them to the same sheet.
 Some <span data-click-image-zoomto="4">painted in missing parts</span> of a plant or <span data-click-image-zoomto="5">added plant parts to an image</span>.
 Still others applied oily ink to a specimen and made a <span data-click-image-zoomto="6">nature print</span> of it.
 While drawings are still added to herbarium sheets, the more creative approaches have not survived.
-Somewhat later, embellishments were added to sheets in some herbaria to signify the status of the owner.  <span data-click-image-zoomto="7">Printed vases and elaborate labels</span> adorned the specimens of wealthy in 18th-century Dutch collectors.
+Somewhat later, embellishments were added to sheets in some herbaria to signify the status of the owner.  <span data-click-image-zoomto="7">Printed vases and elaborate labels</span> adorned the specimens of wealthy in 18th-century Dutch collectors.[^6]

 <param ve-image fit ref="1"
        label="Woodcut of five-spice anemone from <em>I discorsi</em> (1568) by Andrea Pietro Mattioli, p.
 833"